thisismydemo/thisismydemo.github.io/content/post/2023-12-25-the-12-days-of-azure-arc-mas---six-apps-deploying.md

 ### Powering Agile Application Development:
 - **End-to-End Solutions**: From local data collection to cloud-based analytics, Azure Arc provides a comprehensive platform for app development.
 - **Efficiency with Data and AI Tools**: Streamline operations with consistent data management and advanced analytics tools.
-- **Access to Latest Cloud Technologies**: Utilize cutting-edge tools like GitHub, Terraform, and Visual Studio, integrated seamlessly with Azure Arc.

 ### Azure Arc’s Role in Innovation: